-The input sources for Talkback and Reverse Talkback can be patched, moved and removed here.

-The Input Sources for Talkback and Reverse Talkback can be patched here by selecting a source from the list of available sources on the left of the screen, then selecting a Talkback function from the right side of the screen, and selecting Patch.
+The input sources for Talkback, Reverse Talkback and external oscillator (tone) can be patched, moved and removed here.
+Assignment is made by selecting a source and a talkback or tone input, and selecting Patch.
 Talkback input ports can be any kind of port.